Protect the timed-ticket day

 Paris Museum Day and Arrival Base Plan

-A Paris planning guide for keeping Louvre, Orsay, Eiffel timing, transit, and first-night meals aligned with the hotel base.
+A Paris planning guide for keeping Louvre, Orsay, Eiffel, Notre-Dame, transit, and first-night food aligned with the hotel base instead of stacking timed items.

 Quick answer

 Start with the fixed ticket or transfer.
 Louvre points toward central Right Bank.
 Orsay and Eiffel point west or Left Bank.
+Notre-Dame belongs as a central official-access check, not filler.
 If arrival is late, choose the first dinner close to the hotel and let the second day do more work.

-It is the source-backed fixed point for central Right Bank museum planning.
+It is the sourced fixed point for central Right Bank museum planning.

 Open place